Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

 Discovering Your Ancestral Roots

-Trace Your Ancestry
+Tracing Your Ancestry

 Meditation and Trance Work

-Once you're adept enough to use creative visualization for spiritual quests and journeys, you can use it to explore your ancestral line.
+Once you're adept enough to use creative visualization for spiritual quests and journeys, you can also use it to explore your ancestral line.
 Visualize yourself browsing through the past by floating on a raft going downstream or walking down a spiral staircase.
 Get off at certain points when you feel you should and seek out guides who may be able to lead you to your ancestors for a little chat.

-Some people worry that this is all the imagination at work; but the imagination can be a powerful tool for accessing real information through the subconscious, so don't knock it!
+Some people worry that this is all the imagination at work, but the imagination can be a powerful tool for accessing real information through the subconscious, so don't knock it!

 Contacting the Dead